Doina Ruști: Biography

 Ruști was born in Comoșteni, Dolj County.
 She was brought up in a village in the south of Romania by her parents and teachers, struggling to survive in a communist world.
-Her blood accommodates ancestry ranging from Montenegrin to Jews and especially Danubian Romanians, all with long names ending in -escu, most of them teachers, store keepers and horse dealers.
+Her blood accommodates ancestry ranging from Montenegrin to Jews and especially Danubian Romanians, all with long names ending in -escu, most of them teachers, store keepers, and horse dealers.
 Her childhood home in Comoșteni preserved the experiences of a Balkan world, collected throughout hundreds of years.

-Ruști's youth was spent in a house which had saved the traces of a past rich in events, carriages, coffers and period clothes, crowned by plenty of books and objects which incited her imagination.
+Ruști's youth was spent in a house which had saved the traces of a past rich in events, carriages, coffers, and period clothes, crowned by plenty of books and objects which incited her imagination.
 But this world had brutally come to an end.
 When she was eleven, her father was murdered under mysterious circumstances, which have not been elucidated even to this day.
 The insecurity, oppression, absurd rules and chaos installed at the end of communism blended with the fantastic universe of a village governed by ghost tales, hierophanies, and underground forces, and this dramatic and magical setting inspired the novel Fantoma din moară (The Ghost in the Mill).
 For this novel, she was awarded the Prize of the Writers' Union of Romania.

 Work

 A representative contemporary writer, Ruști has a wide variety of topics covered in her novels with a systematic construction.
 Some of her books were translated into international languages.

 Her novel Lizoanca la 11 ani, 2009, 2017 was awarded the Ion Creangă Prize of the Romanian Academy.
-It was remarked as "one of the most powerful contemporary Romanian novels", from the point of view of its themes and typology construction (according to Paul Cernat, Gelu Ionescu On its publication, Lizoanca caused debates, as it brought to the public's attention the story of a child almost unanimously accused of the atrocities committed by the accusers.
-Translated into German, Spanish, Italian, Hungarian, the novel had reviews and kindled debates on taboo themes, such as pedophilia, domestic abuse, the issue of children with incompetent parents (Marina Freier and Magyar Nemzet).
+It was remarked as "one of the most powerful contemporary Romanian novels", from the point of view of its themes and typology construction (according to Paul Cernat, Gelu Ionescu, în vol. Târziu de departe, Ed Cartea Românească, 2012, pp. 112 si urm.
+Gelu Ionescu is the exeget of Eugen Ionesco.

+On its publication, Lizoanca caused debates, as it brought to the public's attention the story of a child almost unanimously accused of the atrocities committed by the accusers.
+Translated into German, Spanish, Italian, Hungarian, and Serbian, the novel had reviews and kindled debates on taboo themes, such as pedophilia, domestic abuse, the issue of children with incompetent parents (Marina Freier and Magyar Nemzet).
 For that matter, the topic of family decay as an institution is recurrent in all the novels written by Doina Ruști.